 Rice kottu may not be as popular as kottu made with paratha or Sri Lankan godamba roti, it is equally delicious.
-I started making a delicious rice kottu at least once couple of weeks because of the salivating flavor infused by curry sauce and ease of making it for 30-minute weeknight curry dinner.
+I started making delicious rice kottu at least once couple of weeks because of the salivating flavor infused by curry sauce and ease of making it for 30-minute weeknight curry dinner.
 Whenever I have extra curry ready to go and leftover rice, I am sure to make this dish.

 Chicken curry is something I always have in my fridge or freezer ready to be pulled out for a delicious and convenient meal.
 Everyone in my family loves good hot and spicy chicken curry.
 I feel like I can never make enough of it.
 I am using that to flavor my rice today.

 Curry rice is a one pot dinner.
-It is better suited for dinner than for a lunch because of the spice level.
+It is better suited for dinner than for lunch because of the spice level.
 I prefer lighter version of savory rice options for my breakfast and spicier rice dishes for dinners.

 Tips for making a great rice kottu

 Key aspect of making a great curry rice is starting with a ridiculously hot griddle or wide cast iron skillet.
 You are looking at getting the pan scary hot upward of 400-degree Fahrenheit temperature.
-The extremely hot pan is going to instantly evaporate water in the curry sauce, basking the rice with hot steam, making it fluffy and delicious. sugars and spices going to caramelize around the rice, and vegetables making flavored crusted coating.
+The extremely hot pan is going to instantly evaporate water in the curry sauce, basking the rice with hot steam, making it fluffy and delicious. sugars and spices are going to caramelize around the rice, and vegetables making flavored crusted coating.
 Rice is fluffy and soft with caramelized crust around meat and fried vegetables is match made in heaven for colder weeknight.

 My ideal choice of curries to make curry rice or curry rice kottu would be medium spicy to spicy meat curries.
-Spice and heat level in these curries are perfect to flavor vegetables and rice without having to adjust seasoning a lot.
-I will add extra teaspoon of red curry powder or salt and squeeze little lime juice on top when I am craving very spicy curry rice kottu, otherwise I will just use curry sauce and fat from the curry to flavor the dish.
+The spice and heat level in these curries are perfect to flavor vegetables and rice without having to adjust seasoning a lot.
+I will add an extra teaspoon of red curry powder or salt and squeeze a little lime juice on top when I am craving very spicy curry rice kottu, otherwise I will just use curry sauce and fat from the curry to flavor the dish.

 What curries will make a great rice kottu?